Navidliverpool/nav_eshop3/README.md

 Order Management:

-Keep track of your orders and view order history to ensure a smooth transaction process. ### (under development)
+Keep track of your orders and view order history to ensure a smooth transaction process.
+#### (under development)

 Secure Transactions:

-MyECommerce prioritizes the security of your data, employing encryption and best practices to protect sensitive information. ### (planned)
+MyECommerce prioritizes the security of your data, employing encryption and best practices to protect sensitive information.
+#### (planned)

 #### Prerequisites
-<a name="prerequisites"></a>

 Before setting up MyECommerce, ensure you have the following prerequisites: